Table of Contents

 auctex

-Once upon a time, this mode made me to migrate from LyX to LaTeX itself.
+Once upon a time, this mode led me to migrate from LyX to LaTeX itself.

 ESS

 Emacs Speaks Statistics is an R frontend.
-I'm not using it daily but it's much better than R command line client.
+I’m not using it daily, but it’s much better than the R command-line client.

 Uniquify